Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-08-25-november-fork.md/nov-fork.md

 ## How will FullStack.cash and PSF handle the fork?
 The Permissionless Software Foundation embraces the concept of forks.
 As laid out in [the business plan](https://psfoundation.cash/biz-plan/business-plan#migitatingFailure), forks are an important governance tool for mitigating catastrophic failures.
 Since the looming split centers around governance and not technical changes, FullStack.cash infrastructure can run on both chains without any changes.

 A month prior to the fork, a mirror of the existing FullStack.cash [CashStrap](https://fullstack.cash/cashstrap) infrastructure will be created, using BCHN as the base of the [Cash Stack](https://fullstack.cash).
-The BCHN-based REST API will appear at bchn.fullstack.cash.
+The BCHN-based REST API will appear at [bchn-free-main.fullstack.cash](https://bchn-free-main.fullstack.cash).
 You’ll be able to point [the bch-js npm library](https://www.npmjs.com/package/@psf/bch-js) at it by setting the `restURL` when instantiating the library.
 By default, bch-js will use the ABC chain, but switching to the BCHN chain will only require a one-line code change.

 How does the split effect the PSF token?
 In the event of a chain split, all PSF tokens that now exist on the one chain will split and exist equally on both chains.
 The BCH in the token-liquidity app will also split and exist on each chain.